 Action 22.B.1.a.
 Work with government and private property owners to create recreational trail segments connecting population centers with attractions and recreation access points.

 Action 22.B.1.b.
-Identify desired trail segments that are supported by the community, and implement trail development.
+Identify desired trail segments that are supported by the community and implement trail development.

 Action 22.B.1.c.
-Identify and consider impacts to historic lifestyles and existing uses of any potential trail, and consult with the Kutzadika Tribe in particular.
+Identify and consider impacts to historic lifestyles and existing uses of any potential trail and consult with the Kutzadika Tribe in particular.

 Action 22.B.1.d.
 Request Caltrans to incorporate wider shoulders sufficient for bike travel (8 feet) into highway rehabilitation projects in the Mono Basin.